UKCloud/documentation/articles/vmware/vmw-faq-failover-testing.md

 ### Are there charges for a service failover test?

-Typically, UKCloud will only allow a test to last for 1 business day with a charge (based on the SFIA rate card) of £660 per day.
+Typically, UKCloud will only allow a test to last for 1 business day with a charge (based on the [SFIA rate card](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/258024001448268-sfia-rate-card-2018-05-21-1255.pdf) - level 3 Apply).
 If you require longer testing periods, this needs to be approved by UKCloud.

 ### Why is the DR failover Test Scenario not fully automatic and self service?